-A variety of flowering native plants that offer nectar and pollen throughout the growing seasons is, without question, the best way to attract and support a variety of pollinators.
+A variety of flowering native plants that offer nectar and pollen throughout the growing season is the best way to attract and support a variety of pollinators.

 Inextricably linked, pollinators are as vital to native plants as the plants are vital to them.
 Gardening with native plants and avoiding insecticide use creates pollinator-friendly landscapes that can help curb pollinator decline.

 Mid to Late Season